-KEY WORDS: Temperatures, Holding, Time As a Public Health Control
+KEY WORDS: Potentially Hazardous Foods (PHF) is now Time/Temperature Control for Safety Food (TCS)Temperatures, Holding, Time As a Public Health Control

 - 1. Train foodservice employees on using the procedures in this SOP.
 Refer to the Using and Calibrating Thermometers SOP. - 2.
 Follow State or local health department requirements. - 3.
-If State or local health department requirements are based on the 2001 FDA Food Code, establish written procedures that clearly identify the: - Specific foods for which time rather than temperature will be used to limit bacteria growth. - Corrective procedures that are followed to ensure that foods are cooled properly.
-Refer to the Cooling Potentially Hazardous Foods SOP. - Marking procedures used to indicate the time that is 4 hours past the point when the food is removed from temperature control, such as an oven or refrigerator. - Procedures that are followed when food is in the danger zone for greater than 4 hours. - 4.
+If State or local health department requirements are based on the 2013 FDA Food Code, establish written procedures that clearly identify the: - Specific foods for which time rather than temperature will be used to limit bacteria growth.
+Corrective procedures that are followed to ensure that foods are cooled properly.
+Refer to the Cooling Potentially Hazardous Foods SOP Cooking/Cooling Potentially Hazardous Foods (PHF) is now Time/Temperature Control for Safety Food (TCS). - Marking procedures used to indicate the time that is 4 hours past the point when the food is removed from temperature control, such as an oven or refrigerator. - Procedures that are followed when food is in the danger zone for greater than 4 hours. - 4.
 Cook raw potentially hazardous food within 4 hours past the point when the food is removed from temperature control. - 5.
 Serve or discard cooked or ready-to-eat food within 4 hours past the time when the food is removed from temperature control. - 6.
 Avoid mixing different batches of food together in the same container.
 If different batches of food are mixed together in the same container, use the time associated with the first batch of food as the time by which to cook, serve, or discard all the food in the container.

-Using Time Alone as a Public Health Control to Limit Bacteria Growth in Potentially Hazardous Foods, continued
+Food Service Department HACCP Based Standard Operation Procedures Using Time Alone as a Public Health Control to Limit Bacteria Growth in Potentially Hazardous Foods (PHF) is now Time/Temperature Control for Safety Food (TCS)

+Instruction, continued: